python/cpython/Doc/library/exceptions.rst

 .. exception:: BytesWarning

-   Base class for warnings related to :class:`str` and :class:`bytearray`.
+   Base class for warnings related to bytes and bytearray.

    .. versionadded:: 2.6